 Now, moving to the contrast between John’s baptism and the baptism of Jesus, verse 11 lays it out.

-Matthew 3 Verses 1-17 How to Walk in Spirit and Fire Baptism
+Matthew 3 Verses 1-17 Explained – Baptism of the Holy Spirit and Fire

 Matthew 3:11